ResearchComputing/Documentation/Compiling-and-Linking.md

 Before compiling in the RC environment, first ssh to one of the Summit compile nodes via `ssh scompile`.
 Next, load modules those modules corresponding to the compiler, MPI version (if needed), and third-party libraries required by your application.
 The load order should always be compiler first, MPI second, and third-party libraries last.

-For example, suppose you wish to compile an application that requires the HDF5 library, and you wish to compile using the Intel compiler and Intel MPI.
-The sequence of `module` commands would be:
+For example, suppose your application requires MPI and the HDF5 library.
+To compile using the Intel compiler and Intel MPI, the sequence of `module` commands would be:
 ```
+module purge
 module load intel
 module load impi
 module load hdf5